Radiant Historia: Scenario and art design

 The setting and world were created by Takayashiki, who consulted extensively with Konishi.
 The main writer was Yoh Haduki, who had previously written the scenarios for Shin Megami Tensei: Devil Survivor and Growlanser Wayfarer of Time.
 Additional writers were Souzou Tonami and Kazuhito Okayama.
 Takayashiki's initial idea was for a historical drama featuring alternate timelines, which Konishi said would require an extensive cast.
 While nothing else had been decided, Takayashiki was already toying with the idea of incorporating time travel.
 An early idea was to incorporate the theme of immortality, which resulted in the main protagonist being an ageless sword rather than a living being.
 Following talks with Atlus, Takayashiki was persuaded to make the protagonist a human time traveler.
 Their consultation also altered Takayashiki's original ending concept of a ruined world.

 Takayashiki initially planned for sixteen endings across four different countries, but Atlus convinced him that this was impossible.
 He managed to preserve the branching narrative by cutting down the number of countries by half, and creating the Alternate timeline.
 Creating the alternate timeline caused problems during the later writing stages.
-The narrative retained the air of a historical drama from Takayashiki original proposal, creating a storyline where no-one was explicitly right or wrong.
+The narrative retained the air of a historical drama from Takayashiki's original proposal, creating a storyline where no-one was explicitly right or wrong.
 The game's title was created by Atlus staff: "Radiant" referred to Stocke's mission across time to restore the world's light, while "Historia" came from the word "History".
 It was one of many suggested titles carrying a similar meaning.
 When creating the branching timelines, Takayashiki used a Microsoft Excel spreadsheet to map out and keep track of the various timelines.
 The initial story was written in two months, but due to alterations and necessary adjustments to adjoining timelines, in addition to removing two of the proposed countries, it took six months to complete the final story and dialogue.